Art & Design

 Over the first term of year 10 you will be taught different approaches to exploring a theme through foundation projects covering painting, drawing, mixed media, printing, photography and 3Dimensional work.
 This will be produced on large sheets enabling you to explore presentation skills to incorporate both visual and written research and ideas.

-For the remainder of years 10 and 11 you will produce two further projects of work.
-These projects will have a set theme established by the department that students will explore independently to suit their own interests and research.
-These projects have weekly foci however they are almost fully student led, with teachers providing media workshops and 1:1 tutorials based on students chosen pathways.
-During these projects students need to produce a creative statement to explain and reflect on their work and ideas as the project develops.
-These projects culminate in a fully developed final piece of the students own design.
+For the remainder of years 10 and 11 you will produce one in-depth project of work.
+This project will have a set theme established by the department that students will explore independently to suit their own interests and research.
+This project has weekly foci however it is almost fully student led, with teachers providing media workshops and 1:1 tutorials based on students chosen pathways.
+During this project students need to produce a creative statement to explain and reflect on their work and ideas as the project develops.
+This project culminates in a fully developed final piece of the students own design.

 How will I be assessed?